Primus (band): Sailing the Seas of Cheese, Pork Soda, and Tales from the Punchbowl (1991–1996)

 In 1993, Primus headlined the alternative rock festival Lollapalooza.
 They also made an appearance at the Woodstock '94 Music Festival.
 They were pelted with mud while they performed "My Name Is Mud".
 About a minute into the song the band stopped playing, and Claypool said, "Well I opened a big-ass can of worms with that one, didn't I?
 The song is called 'My Name Is Mud', but keep the mud to yourselves you son-of-a-bitch."

 During a lull in 1994, the early Primus lineup of Claypool, Huth, and Lane reunited to record Riddles Are Abound Tonight under the band name Sausage, named after the demo they had recorded together in 1988.
 Among the songs they recorded is an early version of "The Toys Go Winding Down", retitled "Toyz 1988".
 The video for the title track "Riddles Are Abound Tonight" featured the band in blue leotards performing on stationary bicycles.

 In 1995, Primus released their fourth album, Tales from the Punchbowl.
 It contained Primus's most successful single to date, which is the Grammy-nominated "Wynona's Big Brown Beaver".
 The song was accompanied by a video with the band members dressed up in cartoonish plastic cowboy costumes (similar to the suits worn in the then-current Duracell battery commercials).
 The band was invited to perform on the Late Show with David Letterman and Late Night with Conan O'Brien.
-On the David Letterman show, Primus appeared dressed in penguin tuxedos.
+On the David Letterman show, Primus appeared dressed in penguin tuxedos, in reference to one of the band's earlier photo shoots; one of the show's producers voiced her disapproval about the outfits, and while the band was allowed to play, they were given the cold shoulder by the show crew and Claypool later called it one of the worst nights of his career.
 Two other less successful singles, "Mrs. Blaileen" and "Southbound Pachyderm" (the latter of which featured a claymation video that received only minimal airplay on MTV) were also released.

 In 1996, Claypool self-produced his first solo album entitled Les Claypool and the Holy Mackerel Presents Highball with the Devil.
 On this album many of the songs are done solely by Claypool himself.
 Claypool also employs the help of a number of other musicians.
 Experimental Bay Area guitarist M.I.R.V. joined Claypool and others.
 Performances include a spoken word piece from Henry Rollins on the song "Delicate Tendrils".
 This album was recorded at Rancho Relaxo.